Special Situations

 Should I ask for an expedited appeal?

-If waiting for a standard decision could seriously harm your health or ability to function, you or your doctor can ask for an expedited (fast) appeal.
-The plan must decide within 72 hours.
-Your doctor's support strengthens this request.
+If waiting for a standard decision could seriously harm your health or ability to function, you or your doctor can ask for an expedited (fast) appeal, and the plan must decide within 72 hours.
+One limit to know: expedited review covers care you have not received yet.
+42 CFR 422.584(a) excludes requests for payment of services already furnished, so if you are appealing a bill for treatment you already had, the standard 60-calendar-day payment timeline applies instead.
+Your doctor's support strengthens an expedited request.

 This information is for educational purposes only and is not legal or medical advice.
 Always verify with your doctor's office and insurance company.